-Many parents of kids with special needs worry about the obstacles their children will face if they go to college.
+Many parents worry about the special needs obstacles their children will face if they go to college.
 Guest blogger Kathy Guzzo found advocating for her daughter was an effective antidote to worry.
 In today’s post she explains what she learned about how to advocate in the college setting.

 As I look back on our daughter’s college years and all the struggles she had because of her chronic illness, I’m reminded of all the things I would’ve done differently if I knew then what I learned in the process.
 I don’t mean things that pertain to her health, but things that would’ve made her life easier as she dealt with her health issues.
 It’s true that hindsight is always 20/20.